More critically it demonstrates clearly and directly that Mr. Williamson quite literally does not know what he is talking about.

 A key point to remember whenever thinking of economics is simply this - 'economics' is just a subset of 'human interaction'.
 Any claims such as,

-'morals and ethics have no place in economic theory'
+'morals and ethics have no place in economic theory'or,

-'Morals and ethics have no place in human interaction'
+'Morals and ethics have no place in human interaction'and

 It does paint a chilling image of how Libertarians must see the world; a huge, impersonal place where they are not 'people' but merely 'labor' and the Iron Laws of Economics are so powerful that billionaire CEOs with HR departments staffed with scores of highly-educated wage and staffing specialists are unable to change prices or wages.